 - How to read part prints

-- How to measure and check quality
+- How to measure & check quality

-- CNC set-up, programming, and operation
+- CNC set-up, programming, & operation

 A Typical Student

-The typical student is one that enjoys hands-on learning and has solid math skills to be successful.
+The typical student is one that enjoys hands-on learning and has the applied math skills to be successful.
 There will be a significant emphasis on measuring and meeting tolerance requirements at the beginning of the first-year program.
 These skills will be necessary for the second year of the program, further training, and a career in machining.
 Successful students have the patience and attention to detail to solve problems using the skills they have learned.
 They can work on projects independently or with other students.
 They take initiative, check their work as needed, and stay on task without constant supervision.
 Safety is a primary focus, and students must follow the guidelines to keep themselves and others safe.

 Get Yourself Ready